macOS Symbols

 Tools

-- caffeinate: Prevent system from sleeping, optionally waiting for a pid to finish.
+from terminal. - caffeinate: Prevent system from sleeping, optionally waiting for a pid to finish.

 - DeskPad: Virtual monitor for screen sharing.